 The meeting was called to order by Pres.
-Lock-wood at two o'clock p.
-M. Friday attendance was smaller than usual on the first day of convention.
-Afternoon was spent in conference--W. F. Jamie-son, Pres.
+Lockwood at two o'clock P. M. Friday attendance was smaller than usual on the first day of convention.
+Afternoon was spent in conference-W. F. Jamieson, Pres.
 Lockwood and others participating.
-The key note of the meeting was sounded at this session, which was closely followed throughout the entire meeting; --i. e. the differences between Spiritualism and Materialism.
+The key note of the meeting was sounded at this seasion, which was closely followed throughout the entire meeting;-I. e., the differences between Spiritualism and Materialism.
 In the evening there was a "masked ball."
 Saturday morning the meeting was called to order, the numbers having increased considerably.
-Short conference, after which W. F. Jamieson gave a very interesting lec-ture, entitled, "Have We a Right to Change Our ualists' Convention, held in Omro
+Short conference, after which W. F. Jamieson gave a very interesting lecture, entitled, "Have We a Right to Change Our Minds,"-a very fine effort and well received.